dmitrinesterenko/how-we-deploy/README.md

 ### How We Deploy
-Scripts and links to how we deploy starting with the moststartup to the most detailed.
+Scripts and links to how we deploy starting with the most startup to the most detailed.

 ## What's Described?